Providing Testing Services to Campus and Community

 College Level Examination Program (CLEP)

 You may take CLEP exams at LSSU’s Testing Services, as well as any recognized testing center.
 Lake Superior State University offers CLEP exams every month except December.
-To register, call Testing Services at (906) 635-2452.
-You may also download and print the Registration Form, complete it and return it and the fees to the Director of Testing Services.
+To schedule a time, call Testing Services at (906) 635-2027, you will then need to register for the exam of your choice here.
 Credit for CLEP is granted as shown here.